Student Loan Fund Applications

 Graduates from Illini Central may apply to help fund their college or technical school tuition by utilizing the Illini Central Student Loan Fund.
 The money made available to any graduates from Illini Central High School through the Student Loan Fund.
 This is a zero interest loan, and as such, the committee expects the applicant to make repayment of the money borrowed as soon after leaving school as is feasible.
 The prompt repayment of this loan will assure future students of Illini Central the same privilege to take advantage of this fund.
 There is a limit of $500.00 per semester with the total amount granted not to exceed $3000.00.

-The Student Loan Fund committee will be meeting to approve student loans for the Fall 2018 semester.
+The Student Loan Fund committee will be meeting to approve student loans for the Spring 2019 semester.
 Students that are interested in acquiring a loan need to submit an application by January 4, 2019.
 Students must also submit a copy of their class schedule as proof of enrollment in a college or technical school courses with their application.

 Illini Central High School awarded america’s farmers grow communities donation from local SAN JOSE, IL farmeR